From the Fall 2016 issue of Ukulele magazine | BY GREG OLWELL

 DEERING GOODTIME TENOR BANJO UKULELE

-THE LOOK The large head and bright, unstained maple used for the neck, fingerboard and open-back pot, makes the Goodtime easy to spot from ten yards away.
+The large head and bright, unstained maple used for the neck, fingerboard and open-back pot, makes the Goodtime easy to spot from ten yards away.
 Deering is a banjo specialist and its line of made-in-the-USA banjos has an unmistakable, almost raw, look, with a sophisticated feel and sound.

-THE FEEL Deering’s experience with banjos really shined on our Goodtime tester, which felt expertly made and set-up, with very solid construction, tight-fitting pieces, and excellent fretwork.
+Deering’s experience with banjos really shined on our Goodtime tester, which felt expertly made and set-up, with very solid construction, tight-fitting pieces, and excellent fretwork.
 It was ready to play immediately.
 The 12-inch head is the largest in our gathering and it helped make this one of the easiest instruments to hold while playing.

-THE SOUND The Goodtime features Deering’s unique bridge plate—a thin slice of East Indian rosewood fitted between the bridge and the head, which Deering claims, “smooths out the vibrations through the bridge and give a more even tone and good sustain.”
+The Goodtime features Deering’s unique bridge plate—a thin slice of East Indian rosewood fitted between the bridge and the head, which Deering claims, “smooths out the vibrations through the bridge and give a more even tone and good sustain.”
 Between that bridge plate and the large body, it’s hard to say exactly which feature deserves credit, but the Goodtime had the roundest, creamiest tone of our roundup instruments—and indeed, it was very smooth and even.
 It also had a pickup, which gave me the chance to plug in and be even louder.

 Body Three-ply open-back violin-grade maple rim with 12-inch Remo Renaissance head